 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
 The objective of ASU 2016-02 is to recognize lease assets and lease liabilities by leases for those leases classified as operating leases under previous generally accepted accounting principles (GAAP).
 In June 2020, the FASB issued ASU 2020-05 as a limited deferral of the effective dates of two Updates, one of which is ASU 2016-02.
 Lease rules will now be applied for fiscal years beginning after December 15, 2021.
 During 2023, the Organizations adopted Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 The adoption of the standard resulted in new recognition, presentation and disclosure requirements for lease assets and lease liabilities by entities for those leases classified as operating leases under previous generally accepted accounting principles (GAAP).
-The ASU was adopted prospectively for fiscal 2023 and as such fiscal year 2022 is presented under previous GAAP, as permitted.
-The adoption of this standard had significant impacts throughout the consolidated financial statements and footnote disclosures, as further described in Note I.
+The ASU was adopted prospectively for fiscal 2023.
+The adoption of this standard impacted the consolidated financial statements and footnote disclosures, as further described in Note I.